Your child can be referred by:

 Prior requirements to making a referral to OT/PT/SLT

-Please check inclusion criteria plus:
+Please check the inclusion criteria plus:

 Children with mild to moderate motor coordination difficulties affecting school progress are required to have participated in a structured motor programme (FIZZY, Jump Ahead) at school for a minimum of 50 sessions.
 Referrals will be returned where this is not the case.
 This must be evidenced on the additional information form - see below.